melsbacksfriend/Reboot-Van-PKMN-Edition/README.md

 copy the poke_resource_table.json located in out (The one the program generated) to the folder where the original was replacing the original.

 I forgot to mention that adding formes is currently unsupported but support is planned.

+Another thing planned is omitting the need to specify the line.